Opinion Polarization by Learning from Social Feedback: Model Description

 In order to facilitate the reproduction of results and give readers the possibility to make their own explorations with the model, we provide all the details of the model in form of the two code snippets shown in Figure \ref{fig:CodeOV} and \ref{fig:CodeRGM}.
 Noteworthy, the model is simple enough to be implemented in a few lines in MatLab (R2013a for Mac) and is executable as it is presented ($N$ and the number of iterations \verb|steps| have to be specified).
 Figure \ref{fig:CodeOV} presents the model initialization and the iteration loop, Figure \ref{fig:CodeRGM} the random geometric graph model.
 Notice that for the computation-intensive experiments the model was also implemented in C++.

 In addition, two online implementations of the model are available under \begin{itemize} \item \verb|www.universecity.de/demos/OpinionValuesSmall.html| \item \verb|www.universecity.de/demos/OpinionValuesBig.html| \end{itemize} The former is a model with $N=100$ agents which is also described in the next section.
 The latter is an implementation with $N = 10000$ agents where the network is not visualized for performance reasons.
-Notice that the models only run in Browsers with WebGL support.
+Notice that running the models requires a Browser with WebGL support.